Valrunch/Sound-Visualizer-fork/README.md

 # Acknowledgements & Credits

-**This project is a patched version of the original [Sound Visualizer](https://gitlab.com/raihan2000/visualizer) created by [raihan2000].**
+**This project is a patched version of the original [Sound Visualizer](https://gitlab.com/raihan2000/visualizer) created by "raihan2000".**

-All credits for the original base source code go to the original author.
-This fork was created specifically to update the code and make it fully compatible with GNOME 50.
+**Full credit for the original source code goes to the original author.**

+This fork was created to update the codebase, add a few new features, ensure full compatibility with recent GNOME releases, and just to enjoy working on it.

 This extension is also inspired by [Glava](https://github.com/jarcode-foss/glava).